Hiking the Camino de Santiago

 Historically significant are the Bridge of Fevers where, in 1251 AD, Saint Telmo died while on his pilgrimage, and the five, stone Santa Comba crosses near Ribadelouro.

-We’ll be sure to get our Credentials stamped today at the appropriate establishments, possibly the tapa bar where today’s lunch is provided.
+We’ll be sure to get our Credentials stamped today at the appropriate establishments.

 Later this afternoon, we arrive into Porriño, the final stop on today’s route, and rendezvous with walkers who have opted out during the day.
 Home this evening, and for the following 4 nights is in the enchanting old Spanish town of Pontevedra, a 40-minute drive north.